Nurech/cuber/frontend/src/assets/js/cubejs-master/README.md

 **cube.js** is written in [CoffeeScript](http://coffeescript.org/), and runs on [node.js](http://nodejs.org/) and modern browsers.

-A full-fledged random state scrambler demo is available [here](http://ldez.github.io/cubejs/).
+A full-fledged random state scrambler Solve is available [here](http://ldez.github.io/cubejs/).

 ## Examples